SoftHu/tos_avg/En/heart_4_2_8.md

 1754556971967180 -->1754557163075277{ }
 1754557163075277 -->|How much beer?|1754557185048274[<b>Speaker 👉 Shuten:</b>

-Actually...
+Actually…
 a large part of the tavern's income is used to pay off the debt I owe Kababa.
-So I might not have enough money to pay you...]
-1754557163075277 -->|How much sake?|1754557185048274[<b>Speaker 👉 Shuten:</b>
+So I might not have enough money to pay you…] 1754557163075277 -->|How much sake?|1754557185048274[<b>Speaker 👉 Shuten:</b>

-Actually...
+Actually…
 a large part of the tavern's income is used to pay off the debt I owe Kababa.
-So I might not have enough money to pay you...]
-1754557185048274 -->1754557221632723{ }
+So I might not have enough money to pay you…] 1754557185048274 -->1754557221632723{ }
 1754557221632723 -->|You want to pay on credit?|1754557253421784[<b>Speaker 👉 Shuten:</b>